ims-systems-00/ims-kb/docs/General Information/new_user.md

 + No license assigned by Admin
 + An issue with the server configuration

 If there is an issue regarding your password, you could try [resetting your password][Forgot Password].
-If you are a system administrator, please take a look at the [Troubleshooting Guide][] **Not yet made**, or contact a member of the iMS Team.
+If you are a system administrator, contact a member of the iMS Team.

 ### Logging Out